 In 2011 Louisa established the internationally acclaimed vocal harmony group The Spifire Sisters and has written and produced several albums for them.
 They continue to tour across the south of England and perform to sell out audiences.
 Louisa works as part of the team at Vintage Keys Studio in the New Forest.
 She writes and produces for several other groups and performers and is always happy to discuss collaborations.
-Louisa is currently developing a songwriting workshop with musician and composer Steve Christie and has several other exciting projects in the pipeline.
+Louisa is recently established a songwriting workshop with musician and composer Steve Christie which happens at The Railway, Winchester on the first Wednesday evening of the month.

 Photograph by Doug Revolta